Strait

-A strait is an oceanic landform connecting two seas.
-The surface water generally flows at the same elevation on both sides and through the strait in either direction.
-Most commonly, it is a narrow ocean channel that lies between two land masses.
-Some straits are not navigable, for example because they are either too narrow or too shallow, or because of an unnavigable reef or archipelago.
-Straits are also known to be loci for sediment accumulation.
-Usually, sand-size deposits occur on both the two opposite strait exits, forming subaqueous fans or deltas.
+A strait is a water body connecting two seas or water basins.
+The surface water is, for the most part, at the same elevation on both sides and can flow through the strait in either direction, although the topography generally constricts the flow somewhat.
+In some straits, there is a dominant directional current.
+Most commonly, the strait is a narrow channel that lies between two land masses.
+Straits are loci for sediment accumulation, with sand-sized deposits usually occurring on the two strait exits, forming subaqueous fans or deltas.
+Some straits are not navigable because, for example, they are too narrow or too shallow, or due to the presence of a reef or archipelago.

 Terminology

 The terms channel, pass, or passage can be synonymous and used interchangeably with strait, although each is sometimes differentiated with varying senses.
 In Scotland, firth or Kyle are also sometimes used as synonyms for strait.

 Many straits are economically important.
 Straits can be important shipping routes and wars have been fought for control of them.

 Numerous artificial channels, called canals, have been constructed to connect two oceans or seas over land, such as the Suez Canal.
 Although rivers and canals often provide passage between two large lakes, and these seem to suit the formal definition of strait, they are not usually referred to as such.
+Rivers and often canals, generally have a directional flow tied to changes in elevation, whereas straits often are free flowing in either direction or switch direction, maintaining the same elevation.
 The term strait is typically reserved for much larger, wider features of the marine environment.
 There are exceptions, with straits being called canals; Pearse Canal, for example.